evanpurkhiser/CS-Karat-Sleuth/doc/presentations/progress/presentation.md

  * [`mail`](https://github.com/mikel/mail)

-   Provides simple and efficient parsing and querying of raw email message information
+   Provides simple and efficient parsing and querying of raw email message information.

  * [`classifier`](https://github.com/cardmagic/classifier)

    Base-bone implementation of a Bayesian Classifier.
-We build on-top of this to improve classification results
+We build on-top of this to improve classification results.

  * [`sequel`](https://github.com/jeremyevans/sequel)

-   Provides an extremely flexible and ruby-centric API to different database backends - Used for SQLite manipulation
+   Provides an extremely flexible and ruby-centric API to different database backends - Used for SQLite manipulation.

 ### Data Normalization